emcga/javascript-particle-engine/README.md

 ```2. npm run server```

 At this point http-server should be listening on port 8080.
-Open up your favorite browser and navigate to http://localhost:8080.
-(note: Chrome seems to be most performant)
+Open up your favorite HTML5 compliant browser and navigate to http://localhost:8080. (note: Chrome seems to be most performant)

 <br>